 Referring to the Hyatt’s $75 million restoration project, including the new Conference Center, the website calls the Hyatt LAX “unquestionably unairport.”
 If true, you want your event photographer to capture that unique atmosphere in the images.

 Two miles away is Hyatt Place, which is a modern, but smaller facility.
 It has 1,054 square feet of flexible space for meetings, which can be arranged as one or two rooms.
-It has up-to-date amenities, including flat-screen TV, projector, Wi-Fi, etc. Also an ideal location, in its proximity to LAX, it fits the needs of more modestly-sized events.
+It has up-to-date amenities, including a flat-screen TV, projector, Wi-Fi, etc. Also an ideal location, in its proximity to LAX, it fits the needs of more modestly-sized events.

 A Hyatt Regency L.A. event photographer can exponentially increase attendance for corporate clients.

 One of the main purposes of events and convention photography is for advertising and promotion during and after the event.
-Adequate hype and ticket sales prior to the event is in the hands of the organizer, but a savvy Hyatt Regency L.A. event photographer can get more people in the door through real-time social media posting.
+Adequate hype and ticket sales prior to the event are in the hands of the organizer, but a savvy Hyatt Regency L.A. event photographer can get more people in the door through real-time social media posting.

 Portland-based PR agency Mad Fish Digital has an article with tips for promoting a corporate event, many of them applicable to your pre-event push.
 For instance, a separate event page should be created on Facebook, because it serves as a “home base” and makes ticket sales easy for those who find it.
-You can include all the details of the event there, including agendas, speakers, directions, parking and biographies.
+You can include all the details of the event there, including agendas, speakers, directions, parking, and biographies.

 Blogging in advance is also a good idea.
 It’s a way to “tease” potential attendees and give them a reason to register.